-The district has a continuing need to interact with the public libraries in our communities.
-The Rushford Free Library and the Cuba Circulating Library have dial in access to the Internet through the schools.
+The district has a continuing interaction with the public libraries in our communities.
+The Rushford Free Library and the Cuba Circulating Library have free Internet for their patrons.
 The library boards have worked with the technology committee in adoption Code of Ethics for users at their facilities.
 These libraries are represented on the district technology committee and will be included in ongoing technology efforts.